technicaldogsbody/MicroMediator/README.md

 ## Acknowledgements

 Inspired by Jimmy Bogard's MediatR.
-Built from scratch with performance and licensing freedom in mind.
+Built from scratch with performance in mind.